iMaPLe-Lab/drone-distance-estimation/README.md

 ## Citation

-If you find our paper or dataset useful in your work, please consider citing our paper:
+If you find our paper useful in your work, please consider citing our paper:

 ```
 @inproceedings{peterson2026dronedar,